dfujiwara/dfujiwara.github.io/PITCHME.md

 - offsites
 -->

-Encourage your teammates to get to know each other and create team identity.
+Encourage your team to get to know each other and create team identity.
 This leads to deeper team rapport and trust

 ---

 ## 2. Shared learnings and experiences

+- Team knowledge sharing
+- Eng blog + meetups

 ---

-### "Share your knowledge" and co-ops
+### "Share your knowledge" - Team knowledge sharing

 <!--
 - "Share your knowledge": Eng all hands presentation to the entire eng org